-We implemented the parallel neighbor list algorithm in a SOP Model GPU-optimized MD simulation code and compared it to an equivalent CPU-optimized SOP Model MD simulation code with the Verlet neighbor list algoirthm.
+We implemented the parallel neighbor list algorithm in a SOP Model MD simulation code that is optimized for the GPU and compared it to an equivalent SOP Model MD simulation code with the Verlet neighbor list algoirthm.
 We then performed 1 million timesteps of MD simulations for biomolecular systems of varying size.
-The biomolecular systems include a tRNA^{phe} (76 beads), 16s ribosome (1530 beads), 30s ribosome (3,883 beads), 50s ribosome (6,336 beads), and 70s ribosome (10,219 beads).
+The biomolecular systems include a tRNA^{phe} (76 beads), 16s ribosome (1530 beads), 30s ribosome (3,883 beads), 50s ribosome (6.336 beads), and 70s ribosome (10.219 beads).
 To evaluate the contributions of the individual components of the MD simulation execution, we calculated the execution times for the force evaluation, neighbor and pair list evaluations of the parallel neighbor list algorithm, the position and velocity updates, and general logging and I/O (Fig. 6A).
-The force and the neighbor and pair list evaluations of the parallel neighbor list algorithm accounts for almost the entire overall execution time of the MD simulations in all cases.
+The force and the neighbor and pair list evaluations of the parallel